jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 ```
 This trigger will execute  after a new record is inserted into the `Sales` table.
 It will automatically decrease the `quantity_on_hand` for the corresponding `iten_id` in the `Inventory` table by the `quantity` sold.

 The second problem, this is particularly important for perishable items where we might want to sell the oldest stock first (FIFO - First In, First Out).
 We'll need more advanced logic to handle sales transactions.
-We need a Trigger with  loop through the inventory records for the sold item.
+We need a Trigger with a loop through the inventory records for the sold item.

 ### Conclusion
 **The Process**
 The task at hand was to design and implement a database for Greenspot Grocer, a rapidly growing, family-owned online grocery store.
 The journey started with an understanding of the business requirements and the current data structure,followed by database planning, design, and finally, implementation using MySQL workbench.
 One of the unique aspects of this project was the use of MySQL Workbench's EER Diagram builder to visually design the database structure.
 It's an invaluable tool for quickly sketching out relationships and ensuring that the tables are well-organised.

 **Challenges and Solutions**
 One of the most significant challenges was dealing with inventory management, especially whan handling multiple batches of the same item.
-The challenge was to ensure that the sales transactions correctly updated  the inventory, accounting for various purchase andnexpiry dates.
-After some brainstorming, we concluded that a SQL Trigger would be the most efficient way to handle this, ensuring that the items are sold in a FIFO manner.
+The challenge was to ensure that the sales transactions correctly updated  the inventory, accounting for various purchase and expiry dates.
+After some brainstorming, we concluded that an SQL Trigger would be the most efficient way to handle this, ensuring that the items are sold in a FIFO manner.
 This is especially critical for perishable items.

 Another challenge was data normalisation and ensuring the database is scalable.
 A `Customer` table was intoduced to replace the customer column in the `Sales` table.
 The item identifiers were standardised across tables, and additional columns were added to capture sales transactions more comprehensively.

 **Sugestions for Future Improvements**
-For future business endeavous, a dedicated table could be introduced to capture promotional offers and discounts.
+For future business endeavours, a dedicated table could be introduced to capture promotional offers and discounts.
 Additionally, data analytics tools could be integrated for real-time sales and inventory tracking.
 Furthermore, a column to track the 'source' of the sales (e.g. online, in-store, promotional event) could provide valuable insights for marketing strategies.

 By combining technical prowess with a deep understanding of the business requirements, this project serves as a robust solution for Greenspot Grocer's database needs.
 Thank you for taking the time to review this project.